ssk801/data-strip/README.md

 Spacing is consistent.
 Conductivity comes after date/time, then pH.
 One CSV per day.

-This takes conductivity or pH (one script each), averages the hourly values from each CSV, then adds to a new CSV with collated data.
+Script iterates directory containing source CSVs.
+Then takes conductivity or pH (one script for each), averages the half-hourly values from each CSV, then adds to a new CSV with collated data.
 For pH, both an arithmetic mean and a mean converted via [H+] are calculated.

-Iterates directory containing source CSVs.
-Writes to defined new CSV.
+Finally writes the daily averages to a new CSV.

+To-do:
+Blank lines in the source CSVs cause a crash which can be fixed by manual deletion.
+Could fix this?
+Could combine pH and conductivity into one script